 LGD represents management's expectation of the extent of loss on a defaulted exposure.
 Hence, the LGD represents expected credit losses on the EAD given the event of default, taking into account, among other attributes, the mitigating effect of any collateral value at the time it is expected to be realised and the time value of money.

-The loss allowance for other receivables from customers in relation to contractual arrangements as at 31 December 2018 and 1 January 2018 (upon adoption of IFRS 9) was determined as follows:
+The loss allowance for other receivables from customers in relation to contractual arrangements as at 31 December 2019 and 2018 was determined as follows: